 As mentioned earlier, this diet only allows certain food groups.
 Therefore, it is easy to get a nutrition deficiency if this diet is not done correctly.
 These include protein, vitamin B-12, iron, and calcium deficiencies.
 One cannot use vitamins and mineral supplements to overcome these deficiencies since they are not allowed.

 Moreover, this diet is not suitable for children and expecting mothers.
 A child not getting proper nutrition may end up with weak bones or stunted growth.

 In addition, this diet can be difficult for those who enjoy caffeine and fresh juices.
 Another downfall is this diet’s reliance on high sodium foods which are not the best food option.

 Furthermore, the cooking rules in this diet may not be feasible for everyone.
 Cooking with electricity or a microwave oven isn’t advisable.
 Also, your cooking environment should be calm, soothing, and tranquil.

 A macrobiotic diet is a good approach if you want to start healthy eating.
 Especially for diabetics and heart patients.
 However, it may cause deficiencies if not done properly.

 Also, remember that this diet is not the same as a vegetarian or vegan diet.
-Since most modern practitioners add some amount of meat or meat product in the diet plan.
+Since most modern practitioners add some amount of meat or meat products to the diet plan.

-Lastly, do not start this diet as a cure or replacement of traditional therapy for cancer.
+Lastly, do not start this diet as a cure or replacement for traditional therapy for cancer.
 It is best to approach the experts rather than risking your health.